Code-Institute-Submissions/fresh-box-mp1/README.md

 - HTML5 - Used for the base coding of the website
 - CSS3 - Used to style the webpages and their content
-- GitHub - Used to save the word within a repisitory
+- GitHub - Used to save the word within a repository
 - GitPod - Used to write and implement the coding
 - Bootstrap - Grid layouts and form used.
 Also used to assist with the responsive design
 - Balsamiq - Used to create wire frame designs in the planning stage.